aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Discussion

-Our results provide correlative evidence in support of the species recognition hypothesis for plumage sexual dimorphism in true thrushes.
+Our results provide comparative correlative evidence in support of predictions of the species recognition hypothesis for plumage sexual dimorphism in true thrushes.
 We used a receptor-noise limited model of _Turdus merula_ vision [@vorobyev1998; @hart2000] to measure avian-perceivable visual contrast of plumage colours and found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration, have relatively short breeding seasons, and are in sympatry with many other true thrush species (Table 1,2).
-Our results align with broader comparative studies of plumage sexual dimorphism where strong associations between migratory behavior [@dale2015] and sympatry [@cooney2017] were found among many species of different passerine families.
+Our results align with prior comparative studies of avian plumage sexual dimorphism where strong associations of sexual dichromatism with greater migratory behaviour [@dale2015] and more sympatric taxa [@cooney2017] were found among many species of different passerine families.

  Further, we determined that sympatric _Turdus_ species have distinguishable plumage colouration differences from one another when measuring plumage appearance from the avian visual perspective (Fig. S1).
-Therefore, plumage sexual dichromatism may have evolved to facilitate species recognition in species breeding under high sympatry with other true thrushes.
-However, we cannot directly determine if plumage sexual dimorphism in sympatric _Turdus_ species is the result of reproductive character displacement.
+Therefore, plumage sexual dichromatism may have evolved to facilitate species and mate recognition in species breeding under greater sympatry with other true thrushes.
+However, we cannot directly determine here if plumage sexual dimorphism in sympatric _Turdus_ species is the result of reproductive character displacement.
 Namely, we do not know if past changes in species' plumage sexual dimorphism occurred before or during periods of sympatry with other _Turdus_ species.
  Regardless, present-day plumage sexual dimorphism and perceivable differences in plumage colouration between sympatric species likely reduces the challenge of finding compatible mates.

- Previous studies have found that closely-related sympatric species tend to have more similar plumage appearance than expected if plumage colouration had evolved to facilitate species recognition via reproductive character displacement [@simpson2021; @miller2019].
+ Previous studies have found that closely-related sympatric species tend to have more similar plumage appearance than expected if plumage colouration patterns had evolved to facilitate species recognition via reproductive character displacement [@simpson2021; @miller2019].
 The potential lack of major plumage colour divergence among closely-related sympatric species may be attributable to constraints imposed by a shared light environment on colour signal efficiency [@mcnaught2002], or similar natural selection pressures (e.g., predators, parasites, and weather).
 Generally, despite greater similarity in plumage appearance in comparison to allopatric species, closely-related sympatric species can still have substantially different and biologically-relevant differences in achromatic or chromatic interspecific visual contrast of plumage patches when measuring plumage colouration differences from the avian visual perspective (as we have found in our analyses).

 # Conclusions

-Patterns of plumage sexual dimorphism in true thrushes (_Turdus_) are consistent with predictions of the species recognition hypothesis for plumage sexual dimorphism.
+Patterns of plumage sexual dimorphism in true thrushes (_Turdus_) are consistent with select predictions of the species recognition hypothesis for plumage sexual dimorphism.
 Migratory behaviour and limited breeding seasons reduce the amount of time available to find a mate, and greater plumage sexual dimorphism may help migratory species find compatible mates more rapidly.
 Greater plumage sexual